acidburnt/flex_air_sdk/AIR SDK Readme.txt

  - Descriptor.3.1.xsd - An XML Schema Definition file for the AIR 3.1 iOS platform descriptor file.

+ - Descriptor.3.2.xsd - An XML Schema Definition file for the AIR 3.2 iOS platform descriptor file.

+ - Descriptor.3.3.xsd - An XML Schema Definition file for the AIR 3.3 iOS platform descriptor file.

+ - Descriptor.3.4.xsd - An XML Schema Definition file for the AIR 3.4 iOS platform descriptor file.

+ - Descriptor.3.5.xsd - An XML Schema Definition file for the AIR 3.5 iOS platform descriptor file.

+ - Descriptor.3.6.xsd - An XML Schema Definition file for the AIR 3.6 iOS platform descriptor file.

  - platform-descriptor-template.xml - A template of the iOS platform descriptor file, for iOS platform specific options.

 ======iOS Target Support======

-If you have downloaded a version of the AIR 2 SDK that supports packaging iOS targets, additional files will be included.
-The following files and folders in the AIR 2 SDK contain the tools that enable you to compile AIR applications into .ipa files for iOS devices.
+If you have downloaded a version of the AIR SDK that supports packaging iOS targets, additional files will be included.
+The following files and folders in the AIR SDK contain the tools that enable you to compile AIR applications into .ipa files for iOS devices.

 LIB
  - AOT - Directory containing the files necessary for the AOT (Ahead of Time) Compiler used by ADT